- General policy

 Data collections that may include personal data include e-mail- and text messages, log files, voice mail and other audio recordings, and written and digital notes.
 They may contain many types of personal information, including names; e- mail-, ip-, postal- and visiting addresses, phone and fax numbers, bank account numbers and everything else that has been part of our research, work and communications.

-These data collections are used for many purposes, including operating our company, maintaining outside relations, providing services to protecting us and our clients from unwanted or malicious (digital) communications (e.g. ‘spam’, computer viruses, trojan horses or ransomware).
+These data collections are used to operate our company, maintain outside relations, provide services and protect us and clients from unwanted or malicious (digital) communications (e.g. ‘spam’, computer viruses, trojan horses or ransomware).

-Data collections are stored at various places, including remotely at EU and non – EU servers of outside service providers (www.xs4all.nl, www.denit.nl, www.gmx.com, www.netfirms.com, www.google.com, www.signal.org, www.whatsapp.com and others).
+Data collections are stored at various places, including remotely at the servers of outside service providers (outlook.com, google.com, bhosted.nl, signal.org, whatsapp.com and others).
 They are governed by rules and policies outside of our control.
 We access parts of these collections through password-protected web interfaces.
-They are collected, encrypted, stored and deleted based on the providers’ rules, which are outside of our control.

-These data collections are stored for as long as we think they may prove to be useful in the running of our operations.
+All data collections are stored for as long as we think they are necessary for providing our services effectively and efficiently.

-It is stored locally at our offices (on paper and/or on password-protected computers), while copies may be stored remotely at password-protected ‘cloud’ servers (dropbox.com, mega.com, syncplicity.com, onedrive.com) in and outside of the EU.
+It is stored locally at our offices (on paper and/or on password-protected computers), while copies may also be stored at password-protected ‘cloud’ servers (onedrive.com) in and outside of the EU.

-4. Online polling — As part of our services to clients, we may occasionally carry out online polls through external providers (such as google.com).
-In the course of such polls, various kinds of information from poll participants may be collected, explicitly and/or implicitly, and stored locally, in our offices on password-protected computers, and/or remotely at password-protected ‘cloud’ servers (dropbox.com, mega.com, syncplicity.com, onedrive.com) in and outside of the EU, for as long as we find it useful.
+4. Online polling — As part of our services to clients, we occasionally carry out online polls through external providers (such as google.com).
+In the course of such polls, various kinds of information from poll participants are collected, explicitly and/or implicitly, and stored locally, in our offices on password-protected computers, and/or remotely at password-protected ‘cloud’ servers (onedrive.com) in and outside of the EU, for as long as we find it necessary or useful.

 5. Press release distribution — As part of our services to clients, we may occasionally collect names, e-mail addresses, phone numbers, names of media outlets and/or professional interests of reporters and editors and add them to digital databases.